davewongillies/openfpga-palettes/README.md

 * Sho on Discord for the BGB palettes
 * u/RAHelllord: for the LE and Pipboy palettes with the power eye dropper tools, and converting the rest from their respective creators
+* @MonOfLetters for porting the stock Analogue Pocket palettes